ORNL/cpp-proposals-pub/submdspan/submdspan.md

 regardless of what it means to "refer to the same element."
 (For example, accessors may use proxy references and data handle types other than C++ pointers.
 This makes it hard to define what "same element" means.)
-That will let us define pre-conditions for `submdspan` which specify the required behavior of any user-provided `submdspan_mapping` and `submdspan_offset` function.
+That will let us define pre-conditions for `submdspan` which specify the required behavior of any user-provided `submdspan_mapping` function.

-One function which can help with that, and additionally is needed to implement `submdspan_mapping` and `submdspan_offset` for the layouts the standard provides, is a function to compute the submdspan's `extents`.
+One function which can help with that, and additionally is needed to implement `submdspan_mapping` for the layouts the standard provides, is a function to compute the submdspan's `extents`.
 We will propose this function as a public function in the standard: